Tori Approximation of Families of Diagonally Invariant Measures: Entire Mass Approximations

 \end{theorem} \begin{remark} Although we state no-escape-of-mass in Eq. \eqref{eq: nondivergence of T_{k_i}(x_i)}, one can prove an equidistribution result: If we replace Eq. \eqref{eq: condition of nondivergence} by

 for some $\varepsilon>0$ we get that

-This result could simplify the proof of Theorem \ref{thm: haarApproximation}, but its proof is too complicated and can be avoided.
-The proof uses the fact that if $k=k'+s$ then $T_{a^k}^{\rm M}$ is a large component of $T^{\rm M}_{a^{k'}}\circ T^{\rm M}_{a^s}$, and a $p$-adic interpretation of Hecke operators. \end{remark} \begin{remark} With Eq. \eqref{eq: condition of nondivergence2} instead of \eqref{eq: condition of nondivergence2}, Theorem \ref{thm: Hecke in the cusp} could be extended for The hecke operators $T_{a_{p_i}^{k_i}}$, with $p_i^{k_i}$ in the place of $p_i$.
-For different Hecke operators there are other thresholds, stated in terms of different Minkowski successive minima.
-The equidistribution result holds as well. \end{remark} \begin{proof}[Proof of Theorem \ref{thm: Hecke in the cusp}] The bound on $\lambda_1$ of every Hecke neighbor follows from the definition of Hecke operators.
+This result could simplify the proof of Theorem \ref{thm: haarApproximation}, but its proof is too complicated and can be avoided. \end{remark} \begin{remark} With Eq. \eqref{eq: condition of nondivergence2} instead of \eqref{eq: condition of nondivergence}, Theorem \ref{thm: Hecke in the cusp} could be extended for the Hecke operators $T_{a_{p_i}^{k_i}}$, with $p_i^{k_i}$ instead of $p_i$.
+For different Hecke operators, there are other thresholds, stated in terms of different Minkowski successive minima.
+The equidistribution result holds as well. \end{remark} \begin{proof}[Proof of Theorem \ref{thm: Hecke in the cusp}] The bound on $\lambda_1$ for every Hecke neighbor follows from the definition of Hecke operators.
 Since $x\subset p^{-1/n}x'$ we get $\lambda_{1}(x') \le p^{1/n}\lambda_{1}(x)$.

-Let $x\in X_n$ be a lattice with $\lambda_1(x) \ge p^{-\frac{1}{n}}$ and $x'$ be a random point in $T_{a^{k}}(x)$.
-We show that for every $\delta>0$ there is a compact set $C\subset X_n$ depending only on $\delta$ such that $\PP(x'\in C) \ge 1-\delta$ provided that $p$ is sufficiently large as a function of $\delta$.
+Let $x\in X_n$ be a lattice with $\lambda_1(x) \ge p^{-\frac{1}{n}}$ and $x'$ be a random point in $T_{a_p}(x)$.
+We show that for every $\delta>0$ there is a compact set $\cK\subset X_n$ depending only on $\delta$ such that $\PP(x'\in \cK) \ge 1-\delta$ provided that $p$ is sufficiently large as a function of $\delta$.

-Let $C_r = \{y\in X_n:\lambda_1(y)\ge r\}$ for some $1>r>0$ which will be chosen later as a function of $\delta$.
-To bound $\PP(x'\notin C_r)$, we will bound:
+Let $\cK_r = \{y\in X_n:\lambda_1(y)\ge r\}$ for some $1>r>0$ which will be chosen later as a function of $\delta$.
+To bound $\PP(x'\notin \cK_r)$, we will bound:

 Here $B(r)$ is the radius $r$ ball in $\RR^n$.
-Since $p^{-(n-1)/n}x' \subseteq x$, we have:
+Since $p^{(n-1)/n}x' \subseteq x$, we have: